algorandfoundation/puya-ts/docs/_md/documents/documents/Program-Structure.md

 # Program Structure

 An Algorand TypeScript program is declared in a TypeScript module with a file extension of `.algo.ts`.
 Declarations can be split across multiple files, and types can be imported between these files using standard TypeScript import statements.
-The commonjs `require` function is not supported, and the asynchronous `import(...)` expression is also not supported as imports must be compile-time constant.
+The CommonJS `require` function is not supported, and the asynchronous `import(...)` expression is also not supported, as imports must be compile-time constant.

 Algorand TypeScript constructs and types can be imported from the `@algorandfoundation/algorand-typescript` module, or one of its submodules.
 Compilation artifacts do not need to be exported unless you require them in another module; any non-abstract contract or logic signature discovered in your entry files will be output.
 Contracts and logic signatures discovered in non-entry files will not be output.

 ## Constants

-Constants declared at the module level have a compile-time constant value or a template variable.
-Some basic expressions are supported so long as they result in a compile time constant.
+Constants declared at the module level must have a compile-time constant value or a template variable.
+Some basic expressions are supported so long as they result in a compile-time constant.

 ```ts
 import { uint64 } from '@algorandfoundation/algorand-typescript'